 “I’m really excited about this project and collaborating with an international artist makes the project even more exciting.
 Overall I am really looking forward to working with everybody.
 I hope the project will inspire the next generation and continue their dreams.
 Anything is possible!” – Chris Fonseca, Choreographer

-The film crew had a very early start on the chilly morning of Friday 21st April.
+The film crew which included the Zebra Uno media team had a very early start on the chilly morning of Friday 21st April.
 Working in Birmingham’s creative quarter – the Digbeth area where the walls are illuminated with colourful graffiti works, the crew set to work capturing Chris in action with his hip hop style of dancing (which even got a couple of passer-by joining in the dancing!)
 Later on with further filming took place, this time with Rosa signing to Yolanda Adams’ song, I Believe, and then busting some moves with Chris!